SWhardfish/WeatherPiDisplayS/README.md

 ## Customize weather icons

-By default, the OpenWeather icon is resized to display, but you can change it to any icon you like.
+By default, the OpenWeather icons are resised to the display, but you can change the to any icon you like.
 To change the icons, place the following 18 icons in the icons folder:
-(デフォルトでは OpenWeather のアイコンを表示しますが、icons フォルダに以下の 18 個のファイルを用意すれば、変更することができます。)

 - 01d.pnng, 01n.png, 02d.pnng, 02n.png, 03d.pnng, 03n.png, 04d.pnng, 04n.png, 09d.pnng, 09n.png, 10d.pnng, 10n.png, 11d.pnng, 11n.png, 13d.pnng, 13n.png, 50d.pnng, 50n.png,